The German election and what carmakers want

 VW and other carmakers are going through a major digital and environmental transformation.
 Diess said ‘only tangible measures will advance decarbonisation’ as he argued for the next German government to raise the price of CO2 to €65 per tonne in 2024 – this would promote the switch to climate-friendlier renewable energies.

 The VW CEO wants to see an end to subsidies for fossil fuels and called for renewable energies to be expanded to at least 255GW by 2030.
 Diess demands the retention of the purchase incentives for electrically-chargeable vehicles (EVs), but to reduce them gradually by 2025.
 The manager has also called on the next government to expand the charging infrastructure for EVs, echoing similar sentiments from the German Association of the Automotive Industry (VDA).

 VW is not the only company that has been vocal about this.
 BMW Group also stressed the importance of reliable and future-oriented framework conditions.
 ‘For us, this means we deliver the electric vehicles, politics provides the necessary infrastructure,’ a spokesperson told Autovista24.
-The Munich-based manufacturer added that digitisation needs to be accelerated at all levels.
-‘Economies that master digitisation better also get through the crisis better,’ the company said.
+The Munich-based manufacturer added that digitalisation needs to be accelerated at all levels.
+‘Economies that master digitalisation better also get through the crisis better,’ the company said.